dnanexus/dxScala/DEVELOPING.md

 ### Beginning the release

 1. Checkout the develop branch (either HEAD or the specific commit you want to release)
-2. Create a release branch named with the version number, e.g. `release-2.4.2`
+2. Create a release branch named with the version number, e.g. `release-2.4.2`, or if you are releasing multiple projects with different versions, with the current date, e.g. `release-2021-05.07`
 3. Update the version numbers in application.conf files
-   - For the libraries you will release, remove "-SNAPSHOT"
+   - For the projects you will release, remove "-SNAPSHOT"
-   - For the libraries not being released, reset the version to the current release version
+   - For the projects not being released, reset the version to the current release version
 4. Also update the version numbers in the dependency section of build.sbt
-5. Update the release notes for each library being released
+5. Update the release notes for each projects being released
    - Change the top header from "in develop" to "<version> (<date>)"

 ### Releasing to GitHub